 Cosine quantogram

-Cosine quantogram is a method of reconstruction of the smallest basic unit used in a design and construction process.
-Cosine quantogram algorithm was developed by D. G. Kendall for detecting a quantum of unknown size from a set of data [13].
-A statistical model of cosine quantogram, has successfully been implemented during the analysis of architectural sites of Mediterranean culture, studies on the layout of the early medieval Anglo-Saxon settlements [14] and even in the meteorological analysis of architectural units in Inca’s architecture on Machu Picchu [15].
-Known examples of the method's use suggested that it could also be applied to the analyzes of medieval regular cities.
+The cosine quantogram is a method for reconstructing the smallest basic unit used in the design and construction process.
+The cosine quantogram algorithm was developed by D. G. Kendall to detect a quantum of unknown size from a set of data [13].
+A statistical model of a cosine quantogram has successfully been implemented for the analysis of architectural sites of Mediterranean culture, studies on the layout of early medieval Anglo-Saxon settlements [14] and even in the meteorological analysis of architectural units in the Incan architecture of Machu Picchu [15].
+Known examples of the method's use suggest that it could also be applied to the analyses of medieval regular cities.

 In the case of medieval town planning, a data set for metrological analysis is composed of parcel dimensions.
-Each parcel dimension can be described as an integer M multiplied by the basic unit q plus an error ɛ (epsilon) i.e. The error might be a result of inaccuracy in the layout of the medieval city as well as modern methods of measure (1).
+Each parcel dimension can be described as an integer M, multiplied by the basic unit q plus an error ɛ (epsilon); the error might be the result of inaccuracy in the layout of the medieval city as well as modern methods of measurement:

-Xi=Miq+ɛi (1)
+Xi=Miq+ɛi .
+(1)